harveypekar/3dgraphics/project/description.md

 * Create a function that takes a world coordinate in XY (this is the coordinate of the column where we want to determine how high the stone layer goes).
 It will return the height of the stone layer as a single float, in world space
 * Once you have your stone layer height, you can set all your blocks in that column to stone
 * You can use fBm for this, but it's not mandatory
 * You can layer several functions to more interesting results.
-An example would be these two functioos : [Bias & Gain](http://demofox.org/biasgain.html).
+An example would be these two functions : [Bias & Gain](http://demofox.org/biasgain.html).
 Make sure to play with their parameter and check the result on the left.
 They can be used to push up/down/towards the middle any singular float value.
 You might have to remap your input value (eg your stone layer goes from 1 - 32) to (0-1) to use these functions, but you can remap them back after you called them.

 The description is intentionally vague, and so are the requirements.
 There's a million ways to generate terrain procedurally, and it's fun to figure out what works and what doesn't.
 If you're feeling lost, I encourage you to look at the tutorials linked in the hints section.
 Remember: you can use all the mathematical functions you know, just for the way they "look" when you plot them.
 If you're looking regular bumps, sin() might be what you're looking for, no matter what sin() actually does.
 Think about it visually.
 If this seems daunting, check out [this tutorial](https://youtu.be/Q16audEXrcI?list=PLVsTSlfj0qsWEJ-5eMtXsYp03Y9yF1dEn).